Wedding Vows Tips

 Tip #2: Have Tissues on Hand

-If you or your partner are criers, have tissues available for you.
-Guys can have them in their suit jackets and ladies can tuck them into their bouquets; bonus tip - use a Q-tip to dab your tears so you don’t smear your makeup.
+Wedding vows can be incredibly emotional, so it’s always a good idea to have tissues nearby.
+Guys can keep them in their suit jackets, and ladies can tuck them into their bouquets.
+Bonus tip - use a Q-tip to gently dab away tears so you don’t smudge your makeup during this emotional moment.

 Charlotte Wedding Planner